gsl-lite/gsl-lite/doc/Reference.md

 Explicit conversions are needed only when converting a nullable to a non-nullable pointer; therefore, as more and more of a code base is converted to `not_null<>`, fewer explicit conversions need to be used.

-However, in some code bases it may not be feasible to insert explicit not-null checks at every invocation site.
+However, in some codebases it may not be feasible to insert explicit not-null checks at every invocation site.
 In such a situation, `gsl_lite::not_null_ic<P>` can be used instead. `not_null_ic<P>` derives from `not_null<P>` but additionally allows implicit construction from nullable types: